-- A public authority is not required to make available for public inspection any part of an environmental impact statement where publication would, in the opinion of the public authority, be contrary to the public interest because of its confidential nature or for any other reason - Timeframes are in calendar days and include weekends - If the exhibition period is due to close on a weekend or a public holiday, Council may extend the exhibition to finish on the first available week day - The period between 20 December and 10 January (inclusive) is excluded from the calculation of a period of public exhibition.
+- A public authority is not required to make available for public inspection any part of an environmental impact statement where publication would, in the opinion of the public authority, be contrary to the public interest because of its confidential nature or for any other reason - Time-frames are in calendar days and include weekends - If the exhibition period is due to close on a weekend or a public holiday, Council may extend the exhibition to finish on the first available week day - The period between 20 December and 10 January (inclusive) is excluded from the calculation of a period of public exhibition.

-Several of Council's functions and proposals do not have minimum exhibition timeframes.
-As a matter of course, in line with our community engagement principles, Council typically exhibits documents related to the exercise of these functions and proposals for the timeframes described in the table below:
+Several of Council's functions and proposals do not have minimum exhibition time-frames.
+As a matter of course, in line with our community engagement principles, Council typically exhibits documents related to the exercise of these functions and proposals for the time-frames described in Table 5:

-Non-mandatory minimum exhibition timeframes Draft legislation, regulation, policies and guidelines 28 days based on the urgency, scale and nature of the proposal Application for modification of development consent that is required to be publicly exhibited by the regulations up to 14 days based on scale and nature of the proposal Re-exhibition of any amended application or matter referred to above Discretionary based on the urgency, scale and nature of the proposal
+Table 5 - Non-mandatory exhibition time frames Non-mandatory minimum exhibition time-frames Draft legislation, regulation, policies and guidelines 28 days based on the urgency, scale and nature of the proposal Application for modification of development consent that is required to be publicly exhibited by the regulations Up to 14 days based on scale and nature of the proposal Re-exhibition of any amended application or matter referred to above Discretionary based on the urgency, scale and nature of the proposal

-There may be other proposals, not subject to mandatory exhibition timeframes, that Council may choose to exhibit for at least 28 days and engage with the community in line with our community engagement principles.
+There may be other proposals, not subject to mandatory exhibition time-frames, that Council may choose to exhibit for at least 28 days and engage with the community in line with our community engagement principles.